altocodenl/cell/readme.md

 Two more:
 - For solving the ascending funarg, I think we already need macros.
 Because any references from the sequence that you are responding won't be resolved.
 Although you could also ship it with some context.
 That would be a non-macro way to solve the problem, just ship context, ship scope.
 Basically, ship some data together with the definition, to be stuffed at :.
 That could work.
 - To save versions, take a diff between the current and the previous, and express it as a diff applied in a moment.

-## Other stuff

-### Ideas

-- files
-- automatic email by project
-- local vs remote reference

-macros: can be completely runtime, in the language. we can use `replace`, which takes a `target`, `what` and `with`. `@@` are like lisp commas, that turn off the quoting, so you can resolve references at define time.

-### departures of cell from lisp

-- Include hashes as a base type
-- Specify exactly how data looks like in terms of pretty-printing
-- No parenthesis, but a couple of evaluation rules (still too few to be considered a proper full-blown syntax)
-- Everything's quoted by default, you need to make calls explicitly
-- Macros are simple data manipulation operations on sequences.
-The explicitness of @ allows this, because it can considered as data until it is expanded.

 ## Annotated source code (fragments)